Skip to Content

 1. Location

 You’ll find Maghera Caves and Beach on the northern side of the Slieve League Peninsula.
-It’s.
-15-minute drive from Ardara (hence why some refer to it as Ardara Beach) and a 30-minute drive from Glencolmcille.
+They are a 15-minute drive from Ardara (hence why some refer to it as Ardara Beach) and a 30-minute drive from Glencolmcille.

 2. Parking